acidanthera/VoodooPS2/README.md

 Touchpad:

 - disable touchpad if USB mouse is plugged in and "Ignore built-in trackpad when mouse or wireless trackpad is present" in Accessibility settings in System Preferences.
-  (not really sure how this is implemented yet…)
+  (DONE)

 - calibrate movement/sensitivity to mouse
-  (since they share the same config, it would be great not to have to adjust) (note: they are pretty close, but could be tweaked a bit)
+  (since they share the same config, it would be great not to have to adjust) (note: they are pretty close, but could be tweaked a bit) (DONE)

 - investigate using extended-W mode
   (haven't done much here except read the spec)

-- more gestures, as time permits
+- more gestures, as time permits (currently two-finger scrolling and three-finger swipe)

 - implement touch pad on/off in upper left corner (DONE)